IDSIA/rexasi-pro/Trust-AI/README.md

-# Explainable Multi-Sensor Fusion by Dynamic Bayesian Networks
+#  Balancing Accuracy and Interpretability in Multi-Sensor Fusion through Dynamic Bayesian Networks

-This is the official repository for the paper "Explainable Multi-Sensor Fusion by Dynamic Bayesian Networks" submitted at the "
+This is the official repository for the paper "Balancing Accuracy and Interpretability in Multi-Sensor Fusion through Dynamic Bayesian Networks" submitted at the "

 The dataset can be find on HuggingFace:
 - https://huggingface.co/datasets/carlogrigioni/safe-road-crossing-aw-dataset